smanocchio/BitcoinNodeMonitor/docs/QUICKSTART.md

 ### Bitcoin Core setup (important)
 The collector pulls metrics from Bitcoin Core via RPC (and optionally ZMQ).
-You do not point Bitcoin Core to a Prometheus or collector endpoint.
+Bitcoin Core does not send metrics outward; the collector polls the existing RPC/ZMQ interfaces.

 Minimal bitcoin.conf: